niharhEAVR/Cohort-3.0-Webdev/class_29_30/notes/01_slide.md

 ## There is some tasks lefts to do

-1. Add stop sharing functionality for frontend only,
-2. For both frontend and backned add a sync feature, Where another user can sync the shared users brain contents into his/her own dashboard,
+3. use Filter options on contents for sidebar and downbar
-3. For frontend-developer side use axios instead of fetch and see which one is better,
+4. For frontend-developer side use axios instead of fetch and see which one is better,
-4. Create a 404 Page for unknown routes,
+5. Create a 404 Page for unknown routes,
-5. (Optional) Handle all the edge-cases where the response gives statuses like 400's, 500's.
+6. (Optional) Handle all the edge-cases where the response gives statuses like 400's, 500's.
-6. There we calling the backend too many time for each page, instead create a useBackend Hook which take necessary inputs and call the backent simultaneously aslong the pages.
+7. There we calling the backend too many time for each page, instead create a useBackend Hook which take necessary inputs and call the backend simultaneously aslong the pages.
-7. use Filter options on contents for sidebar and downbar,
-8. Lastly the Logout Functionality and a loding page with loading button for handle the waiting of the backend calls responses, and ,
+8. A loding page with loading button for handle the waiting of the backend calls responses
 9. (Optioanl) Make the Intro page more brought and fill with more detail add animations.
+10. Integrate the Backend with the ai and if dont know how revisit the class again

+---

+## For now i am closing this project here becasue it already covered all the things that was needed, And now i have more things to do.